 The material topics are, at a minimum, reviewed by the executive management team and the board of directors once a year.
 In 2023, Vow has consolidated some of the topics to solidify the group's priorities.
 The changes are described on the company's web site.

 Vow is planning to initiative a double materiality assessment in accordance with the EU Corporate Sustainability Reporting Directive (CSRD).
-Double materiality emphasis both impact from an organisation's economic activity and impact the organisation itself and the environment and society.
-Conducting a double materiality analysis can have significant effects on the sustainability strategy going forward.
+Double materiality empha-

 STAKEHOLDER GROUPS